JESii/word_squares/README.md

     a i r a n
     m e a n t

-### Fixed at a subsequent commit including the alpha lookup
+### Fixed at commit e7f187e which implemented the alpha lookup
 The memoized and alphabetized algorithm now generates the expected perfect square